mnnxp/cadbaselibrary-freecad/README.md

   <img src="./Resources/authorization.png" alt="This screenshot shows registration and authorization window." width="70%"/>
 </p>

+## Control Buttons

+- **Update list:** Retrieve data from the remote platform, updating the local and navigation view.
+- **Upload files:** Open a window to upload local files to CADBase.
+- **Open directory:** Open the folder containing the selected file/directory in your system’s file explorer.
+- **Copy link:** Copy the URL of a selected component to the clipboard.
+- **Merge:** Imports a copy of the selected file into the current document (no link).
+Supports STEP, BRP, BREP, and FCStd files.
+- **Add component:** Create a new component via a modal dialog.
+- **Settings:** Configure the local library path and CADBase server address.
+- **Authorization:** Enter login credentials to generate or refresh the access token.

 ## Usage

 Add target components to bookmarks (favorites) on the CADBase site.